SpaceKatt/ftrucli/README.md

 npm publish
 ```

+> Please create a release branch following each successful publish.

 ### Release Branching

-[Release flow](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow) dictates we create a `release/*` branch, off of main, after each release.
-This is done by checking out a new branch after `npm publish` to "snapshot" the release version.
+[Release flow](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow) dictates we create a `release/*` branch, off of `main`, after each release.
+This is done by checking out a new branch after `npm publish` to "snapshot" the release version using the `release/*` naming convention.
 The wildcard, `*`, represents a monotonically increasing sequence of non-negative integers that is incremented on each `publish`.

 Hotfixes are implemented in a hotfix branch and then pulled into both the current release branch and `main`, via PR.
 Old releases are treated as discardable, thus not patched.